Al-Aqsa Islamic Bank: Establishment

+Accusations of connections to terrorism

-Kamel had provided significant financial support to Osama bin Laden in 1983.
+The bank were accused of indirect links to Osama bin Laden, because depositor Saleh Abdullah Kamel had provided significant financial support to Osama bin Laden in 1983.
+In 1983, Bin Laden was fighting against the Soviet Union in Afghanistan, and is widely believed to have been supported by the United States as well as Saudis.
 The Saudi millionaire appeared on the list of purported sponsors of al-Qaeda that was seized in Sarajevo in 2002 during a raid of the premised of the Benevolence International Foundation.
-The operation, led by Bosnian police, uncovered what has been later labeled as “The Golden Chain,” a list later vouched by al-Qaeda defector Jamal al-Fadl that included 20 top Saudi and Gulf States financial sponsors.
+The operation, led by Bosnian police, uncovered what has been later labeled as "The Golden Chain", a list later vouched by Sudanese al-Qaeda defector Jamal al-Fadl that included 20 top Saudi and Gulf States financial sponsors.

 Al-Aqsa Islamic Bank was 20% owned by Beit el-Mal Holdings, an investment group based in the West Bank with chapters in East Jerusalem and Gaza.
-The two financial institutions shared senior officers and directors, and a majority of their shareholders were renown to be affiliated with Hamas.
-Mohammed Sarsour, a U.S. citizen who served as Vice-President of Bir Zeit University, was both Deputy General of Al-Aqsa Islamic Bank and General Manager of Beit al-Mal Holdings.
+Investigations by the United States government, in association with the Patriot Act, found that the two financial institutions shared senior officers and directors, and a majority of their shareholders were renown to be affiliated with Hamas.
+Mohammed Sarsour, a U.S. citizen who served as the vice president of Bir Zeit University, was both Deputy General of Al-Aqsa Islamic Bank and General Manager of Beit al-Mal Holdings.

-Beit al-Mal itself was originally established to fundraise and transfer money for associations that the Palestinian Authority had identified as associated with Hamas.
-Both Al-Aqsa Islamic Bank and Beit al-Mal Holdings are part owners of Sinokrot Global group and “cooperatively act[ed] as a buffer between Hamas and its donors.”
+Beit al-Mal itself was originally established to fundraise and transfer money for associations that the PLO-led Palestinian Authority had identified as associated with Hamas.
+Both Al-Aqsa Islamic Bank and Beit al-Mal Holdings are part owners of Sinokrot Global group and "cooperatively act[ed] as a buffer between Hamas and its donors".